HKPARIKH/SnakeGame/README.md

 You can find two main files in Src/snakegame that have the coding part of the game and actions.

-and the icons folder in this route SnakeGame/src/snakegame/icons.
+and the icons folder in this route SnakeGame/src/snakegame/icons that have the icons of head, body, and apple.